justinr25/justinr25/README.md

 ## Hi there 👋

+Hi, I'm Justin.
+I am studying CS at UMich, and I am interested in all things machine learning and software engineering!
+Here are some things about me:

+- 🔭 I’m currently working on computer vision and machine learning projects at UMich
+- 🌱 I’m currently learning deep learning, computer vision, and full-stack web development.
+- 💡 I recently built a web app called Splitr that uses AI and face recognition to fairly split shared expenses, winning Best Use of Auth0 at MHacks25.
+Check out the [Devpost](https://devpost.com/software/splitr-vbt924?ref_content=user-portfolio&ref_feature=in_progress)!

 <!--
 **justinr25/justinr25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.